 Even using the most pessimistic figures for his flight, it was much longer in both time and distance to that achieved in 1903 by the Wright brothers.

-The name of Abbas Ibn Firnas currently figures in the names of airports, bridges, hills, parks, avenues and scientific bodies, especially in countries with an Arab background, but what will no doubt ensure his immortality is that one of the craters of the moon has also been named after him.
+The name of Abbas Ibn Firnas currently figures in the names of airports, bridges, hills, parks, avenues and scientific bodies, especially in countries with a Berber (Imazighen) background, but what will no doubt ensure his immortality is that one of the craters of the moon has also been named after him.